Absio/js-absio-secured-container/README.md

 **Important:** The `password` and `passphrase` should be kept secret.
 We recommend using long and complex values with numbers and/or symbols.
 Do not store them publicly in plain text.

 Generates private keys and registers a new user on the API server.
 This user's private keys are encrypted with the `password` to produce a key file.
 The `passphrase` is used to reset the password and download the key file.
-Our web-based user creation utility can also be used to securely generate static users.

 Returns a Promise that resolves to the new user's ID.